[Interview] We asked our Canadian members about their impressions after joining Beyond! (Part 3)

 ⑤ What are some interesting, surprising, or good things you have noticed since joining the company?

-I was surprised at how close I was to the CEO and my superiors!
-Everyone at Beyond is really friendly, and even someone like me who is shy can work here with ease.
+I was surprised by how close I am to the president and my superiors!
+Everyone at Beyond is really friendly, and even though I'm shy, I feel comfortable working here.

-What I find interesting is that they monitor customer servers 24 hours a day in Japan and Canada.
-I imagine it was difficult to set up the system when the Canadian office was first established, but they have created a system that allows the two locations to work together to provide services, and I am excited to be a part of it!
+What I find interesting is that we monitor our customers' servers 24/7 in both Japan and Canada.
+I imagine it must have been difficult to set up the system when the Canadian office was first established, but they've created a system where we can provide services in coordination between the two locations, and I'm thrilled to be a part of it!

 summary